CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 The signing queue is a queue that contains bridge operations that should be signed before sending to XRPL.
 Each operation has a type, associated ID (unique identifier/hash of the operation data in the scope of type), list of trusted addresses, and their signatures.
-Once the operation is fully confirmed it goes to the outgoing to be executed by relayers on the XRPL side.
+Once the operation received enought signature it marks it as `require confirmation` operating and still keeps receiving signature.

+###### Signing confirmation queue

+Onece the signing threshold is reached, the operation is marked as an operation which require the signature confirmations from the relayers.
+Each relayer takes all signatures from the operation confirms them and if weight of the confirmed signatures reaches the threshold it sends the signatures confirmation message with all confirmed signatures.
+One the contract receives enough signature confirmations it moves the operation to the outgoing queue.
+The `signing confirmation` is protection against malicious signers.
+If the weight of malicious signatures is less that threshold, the bridge is still able to relayer transactions.
+The same mechanis will be used for the keys rotation to remove the malicious signatures acceess.

 ##### Outgoing queue